-As described in the CERP, the 3.A measure has budgeted \$500,000 for urban greening, along with a budget of \$500,000 for the 3.B measure for the installation of vegetative barriers around sources of community concern.
-Projects eligible for funding must be located within the Arvin/Lamont community boundary and meet eligibility requirements described in this plan.
+As described in the CERP, the UG.1 measure has budgeted \$1,000,000.00 to increase urban greening/forestry along with a budgeted \$1,000,000.00 in the VB.1 measure for the deployment of vegetative barrier installments.
+Projects eligible for funding must be located within the Stockton community boundary and meet eligibility requirements described in this plan.